mialkin/docs/design/design-patterns/decorator.md

 # Decorator

-The **Decorator** is a structural software desing pattern that attaches additional responsibilities to an object dynamically.
+The **Decorator** is a structural software design pattern that attaches additional responsibilities to an object dynamically.
 Decorators provides a flexible alternative to subclassing for extending functionality.

 ## Participants